zubair-sirajj/information-security/h2-kill-chain.md

 ## a) Bookworm.
 Install Debian 12-Bookworm Linux, in a virtual machine in VirtualBox:
 This outlines the steps I took to install Debian 12 "Bookworm" on a Virtual Machine using Oracle VM VirtualBox on a Windows platform.

-#### System Specifications
+### System Specifications
-- "Host OS:" Windows
+- " Host OS: " Windows
-- "Debian ISO:" debian-live-12.6.0-amd64-xfce.iso
+- " Debian ISO: " debian-live-12.6.0-amd64-xfce.iso

 ![Screenshot (203)](https://github.com/user-attachments/assets/f2cb67e6-2a8c-419d-bc61-6774ffb8e16d)